 The Archdiocese of Chicago remains committed to helping to create a culture of non-violence.
-As part of that effort, all 217 of our Catholic schools will display banners inviting all people of good will to join in praying for a peaceful summer.
+As part of that effort, Cardinal Cupich joined Via Crucis and Peace Walk in Brighton Park on Good Friday, March 30, 2018.

 As Cardinal Cupich mentioned, “Our Walk for Peace will be a moment in time, but we hope the unity and culture of nonviolence it represents will have a powerful and lasting effect in our city.
 We know the road ahead of us is long, but even if we cannot do everything, we must do something to stop the killing now.”